 There are a host of different toilet cleaners on the market, all designed to help you remove the ring in your toilet bowl.
 Depending on the type of ring you have, this will do the trick.
 They can help with the pink ring in your toilet bowl but may not work with the black.
 Make sure to read the label to see if it is for a specific color of ring or multipurpose.

 Baking soda and vinegar (Natural toilet ring remover)

-If you are looking for a great homemade cleaner vinegar and baking soda seems to be the wonder cleaner.
-It’s used in several places from unclogging a bathtub drain to cleaning a stainless steel sink.
-The combination of these helps to break down the mineral deposits on the bowl and allows you to use a toilet brush to scrub away the build up after a bit of time has passed.
+If you are looking for a great homemade cleaner, vinegar and baking soda seem to be the wonder cleaner.
+It’s used in several places, from unclogging a bathtub drain to cleaning a stainless steel sink.
+The combination of these helps to break down the mineral deposits on the bowl and allows you to use a toilet brush to scrub away the build-up after a bit of time has passed.

 - Place a cup of vinegar in the bowl, then add a cup of baking soda.